-It was almost a year ago that I posted Bolsa Chica Wetlands.
-I’d been wanting to explore more of the Ecological Reserve ever since I read this post about it on Alive in Wonderland.
-Last year, we visited the interpretive center and took a hike to the heron nesting ground.
+I posted about Bolsa Chica Wetlands at the start of my blogging career circa 2008.
+I’d been wanting to explore more of the Ecological Reserve ever since I read this post about it on Alive in Wonderland in 2009.
+Back then we visited the interpretive center and took a hike to the heron nesting ground.
 My son was calling it “hotlands” instead of “wetlands.”

 So when fellow bloggers, Debi from Go Explore Nature and Sharlene from Double the Adventure, decided to meet up at the wetlands — I was a little hesitant about the kids’ reactions to another hot and dusty hike.
 Then I remembered the we could enter from the south and suggested we give that a try.
 What a difference a few miles can make!!

 Location: Parking lot opposite Bolsa Chica State Beach is easily found – by spotting the wooden bridge crossing the wetlands.
 Lights on side streets (Beach Blvd, Warner, Goldenwest – can take a LONG time off the freeway.
 I like to take Seal Beach Blvd. and head south on PCH past Warner).
 MAP TO BOLSA CHICA ECOLOGICAL RESERVE – SOUTH ENTRANCE

 - About 30 seconds into our visit, we spotted STINGRAYS – in the wild!
 Wow!
 We could have stayed here all day, but the kids wanted to race across the bridge and see what else there was to discover.

 - The main draw to this end of the park is the very long wooden bridge which brings you right on top of the wetland.
 It’s cooler at this end of the reserve and you can see wildlife in the water, nesting in the vegetation, and flying above.